ddmitov/perl-executing-browser/README.md

   Having a target query string item is mandatory when using this special URL.

   Please note that if you choose to create a new directory, it will be created immediately by PEB.
-  It will be already existing when passed to a local Perl script.
+  It will exist when its name will be passed to a local Perl script.

 ## Other Special URLs
 * **Print:** ``http://local-pseudodomain/print.function?action=print``